Wednesday, March 24, 2010

 When you are going on and eco-friendly trip you need to have eco-friendly luggage to top it all off.
 At Sherpani Eco-Friendly Luggage they have found a way to start something different for women.
 With their introduction of the new eco-friendly luggage collection they managed to make their new baggage out of 67% recycled materials.
 The Sherpani company's newest series of luggage has focused on another quality of their bags which is equally as important.
 They made these bags so that women could go out for an adventurous day in the woods and then go to dinner at a very fancy restaurant.
 There idea was to make it look good but tough at the same time.

 "Hemp is the favorite fabric choice for many ultra greens because of it’s the awe-inspiring qualities.
 Fine fawn hemp is unbleached, keeping it soft.
 Herringbone hemp is thicker and stronger.
-The
+The natural durability of hemp makes it an excellent, green choice for constructing bags and suitcases.

 Hemp can also be combined with cotton to create a stronger, blended fabric that is even more durable.
 Hemp/cotton duffle bags, suitcases, wallets, and other travel accessories are widely available online and in natural stores."